 I would like to stress on the importance of a good name for each command-line utility.
 This is because a bad name is easy to forget, meaning that users will have to spend more time looking it up.

 The name should be easy to remember.
-Don’t call your utility ytzxzy.
+Don’t call your utility ytzxzy

 Arguments